-The 6th generation trains (Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C) for the North-South and East-West Lines come equipped with a slightly cool feature – tip-up seats.
+The 6th generation trains (Kawasaki-CRRC Sifang C151C) for the North-South and East-West Lines come equipped with a slightly cool feature – tip-up seats.

 These tip-up seats can be lifted up to create more standing space for commuters, increasing the capacity during peak periods.

 However, as these seats have to be operated manually by a staff with the key, these seats have mostly been tipped down since its debut in 2018.
-The later batches of the Thomson-East Coast Line trains (Kawasaki Heavy Industries & CRRC Qingdao Sifang CT251) will also come equipped with tip-up seats.
+The later batches of the Thomson-East Coast Line trains (Kawasaki-CRRC Sifang T251) will also come equipped with tip-up seats.